chaman-khan/chaman-khan/README.md

 - 👨‍💻 I'm a React Native enthusiast, always eager to learn and create awesome mobile apps.
 - 🌐 Exploring the intricate web of JavaScript is my idea of a good time.
-- 🌟 Committed to following best practices and coding standards, ensuring maintainability and scalability of projects 📳 Currently exploring the latest trends and advancements jjin the React Native ecosystem to stay at the forefront of mobile development.
+- 🌟 Committed to following best practices and coding standards, ensuring maintainability and scalability of projects 📳 Currently exploring the latest trends and advancements in the React Native ecosystem to stay at the forefront of mobile development.

 ## 🛠️ Languages and Tools